Acura CSX: Type-S

 The Type-S variant debuted as a 2007 model and uses the identical powertrain found in the US and Canadian market 2006-2011 Honda Civic Si, consisting of a 2.0L I4, 197 hp i-VTEC engine, 6-speed manual transmission and a helical limited-slip differential.
 The "sport-tuned" suspension is identical to the US-only 2006+ Honda Civic Si sedan with stiffer springs, firmer damping and thicker stabilizer bars compared to the regular CSX and is supported on 215/45R17 all-season tires and 17-inch alloy wheels.
 Unlike the Canadian market Civic Si coupe, the CSX Type-S employs Honda's version of electronic stability control (Vehicle Stability Assist, or VSA).
 Other amenities include 17-inch aluminum-alloy wheels, rear wing spoiler with integrated LED brake light, fog lights, bilingual navigation system, a 350-watt 7-speaker audio system, digital audio card reader, Type-S badging and illuminated foot wells.

 Fuel consumption is 10.2 L/100 km city, 6.8 L/100 km highway with a minimum of 91 octane AKI fuel required.

-The 2007 CSX Type-S went on sale on November 6, 2006 with an MSRP of $33,400 Canadian at the same time as the Acura TL Type-S.
+The 2007 CSX Type-S went on sale on November 6, 2006.

-For the 2008 model year the Honda Civic Si was offered as a sedan as well as a coupe, however the Acura CSX Type-S remained available since it has features not found in its Honda counterpart such as the navigation system and leather upholstery.
+For the 2008 model year, the Honda Civic Si was offered as a sedan as well as a coupe, however, the Acura CSX Type-S remained available since it has features not found in its Honda counterpart such as the navigation system and leather upholstery.

-For 2009, Acura made some slight modifications to the CSX's front-end.
+For the 2009 model year, Acura made slight modifications to the CSX's front-end.
 Inside, the Type-S came with new USB and Bluetooth connections.
 The Type-S did not have any major modifications for 2010 and was discontinued in 2011.